Two Evening Lands:

 and wondering again how I would write such an essay, wonderment not helped by the fact that I had yet to actually read both novels in chronological order back to back to help the cause and was just dipping into my memory and into the two towering and tumultuous tomes when I needed to clarify a point or idea, about a Great Book created to take on and heal a world devastated by a Great War, with allusions to the equally healing and allegorical Homer epic poem The Odyssey [8th century BCE] which followed the equally devasting and allegorical Homer epic poem The Iliad [8th century BCE] to affirm that implicit intention on one level, and, on another level, to take on and take out a Great Horror Novel about the Great Hunger.
 And sure if the implications that the Dublin born and raised James Joyce was taking on the allegorical and implicitly Great Hunger exorcising Bram Stoker indie docufiction novel Dracula [1897] on one level didn’t begin right from the beginning of the allegorical indie docufiction novel Ulysses [1922].

-Fittingly, Mulligan soon left the tower to go swimming with his good friend Stephen Dedalus and their newfound Sassenach tourist friend “Heinous” Haines, where the three young men discovered that boats were searching Dublin Bay for a drowned man.
-For the drowned man caused the grim and dark spectre of death to intrude on their sunny day and happy swim, evoking the grim and dark spectre of Count Dracula that haunted Dracula.
-A grim, dark, and deadly spectre that grew closer when young Dedalus agreed to drop off a letter about foot and mouth disease in cattle to a Dublin newspaper for his employer and children’s school headmaster Mr. Deasy.
+Fittingly, Mulligan soon left the tower to go swimming with his good and equally young but more literary, scholarly, thoughtful, and implicitly Telemachus linked friend Stephen Dedalus and their newfound Sassenach tourist friend “Heinous” Haines, where the three young men discovered that boats were searching Dublin Bay for a drowned man.
+A drowned man who caused the grim and dark spectre of death to intrude on their sunny day and happy swim, evoking the grim and dark spectre of Count Dracula that haunted Dracula.
+A grim, dark, and deadly spectre that grew closer when young Dedalus agreed to drop off a letter about foot and mouth disease in cattle to a Dublin newspaper for his employer and children’s school headmaster Mr. Deasy, an old man who solemnly assured Stephen that “…I remember the famine” [Joyce 38] in the first reminder in Ulysses of the implicit link of Dracula to the Great Famine in Dracula.
 For the “mission” reminded us that young Harker agreed to travel to Transylvania on behalf of his London real estate firm to finalize the purchase of a London property by Count Dracula, implicitly linking Dedalus to Harker as well as Telemachus, and implying that Joyce thought that Stoker suffered from foot in mouth disease in Dracula.

-The funeral for poor ol’ Paddy Dignam that Bloom soon left Marion to attend also evoked Dracula, for it took place in an old graveyard in the morning daylight, evoking Count Dracula’s fondness for sleeping during the daylight hours in coffins.
-A spooky and creepy graveyard filled with rotting corpses and literally crawling with fat rats that got Bloom wondering if “…I will appear to you after death…[if] my ghost will haunt you after death” [Joyce 146], reminding us that Count Dracula and all his victims returned from the dead to haunt the living.
-A funeral that led to Bloom sympathizing with his wife’s well known philandering and wandering lugubriously around Dublin on his own tragicomic odyssey, not wanting to disturb her afternoon tryst with the ginger haired and implicitly Stoker linked Hugh “Blazes” Boylan, his ginger hair evoking that of Stoker to implicitly affirm the link of Stoker to Boylan.
-Curiously, this was possibly not the first time that Stoker had been implicitly linked to a literary character.
+Tragicomically, this funeral led to Bloom sympathizing with his wife’s well known philandering ways and wandering lugubriously around Dublin on his own tragicomic odyssey, not wanting to disturb her afternoon tryst with the ginger haired and implicitly Stoker linked Hugh “Blazes” Boylan, his ginger hair evoking that of Stoker to implicitly affirm the link of Stoker to Boylan.
+Curiously, this was not the first time that Stoker had been implicitly linked to a literary character.
 For in the late nineteenth century, the Dublin born and bred Stoker moved to London where the Irishman soon became the faithful and novel, novella, and short story writing secretary to Sir Henry Irving, a tall, slim, brilliant, commanding, disguise luvin’, eccentric, and acclaimed English actor who was the first British actor to be Knighted for his service to the United Kingdom.
-Making Irving and Stoker a quirky real life London based odd couple that was noticed by their mutual friend Sir Arthur C. Doyle, who implicitly used them in part as inspiration for his own quirky and London based literary odd couple comprised of the equally tall, slim, brilliant, commanding, disguise luvin’, eccentric, and acclaimed English detective Sherlock Holmes and his equally faithful and literary Scottish secretary Doctor John Watson, MD.
+Making Irving and Stoker a quirky real life London based odd couple that was noticed by their mutual friend Sir Arthur C. Doyle, who implicitly used them in part as inspiration for his own quirky and London based literary odd couple comprised of the equally tall, slim, brilliant, commanding, disguise luvin’, eccentric, and acclaimed English detective Sherlock Holmes and his equally faithful and literary Scottish secretary Doctor John Watson, MD, a famous literary odd couple that Stoker implicitly replied to in the forms of the older, experienced, shrewd, and knowing vampire sleuth Dr. Abraham Van Helsing and his younger, inexperienced, naïve, innocent, and implicitly Doyle linked ex-student Dr. John Seward in Dracula.
+Indeed, the fact that the surname of Dr. Seward evoked not only “sewer” but was also an anagram of Dewar’s, a famous Scottish whisky, affirmed the link of the worried and harried Dr. Seward to a proud Scotsman like Doyle.

 Thus it was fitting that an air from an Italian opera called Sonnambula was raved about by Goulding to Bloom during his music and song filled stay in Daly’s pub.
-For Sonnambula reminded us that Dracula spoke to Westenra in her dreams and persuaded her to sleepwalk to her window and open it so that he could slowly drink the beautiful young red head’s sweet virginal blood night after night, slowly draining her of her life Force and causing her to slowly waste away growing thinner and thinner as if she was starving to death in a famine to implicitly affirm that Dracula was the undead symbolic embodiment of the Great Hunger.
-Making it also fitting that Lucy’s name was almost an acronym comprised of the first letters of Ireland’s four provinces, Leinster, Ulster, Connaught, and Munster.
+For Sonnambula reminded us that Dracula spoke to Westenra in her dreams and persuaded her to sleepwalk to her window and open it so that he could slowly drink the beautiful young redhead’s sweet virginal blood night after night, slowly draining her of her life Force and causing her to slowly waste away growing thinner and thinner as if she was starving to death in a famine to implicitly affirm that she symbolized Ireland and to implicitly affirm that Dracula symbolized the Great Hunger.
+Indeed, the fact that Lucy’s first name was almost an acronym comprised of the first letters of Ireland’s four provinces, Leinster, Ulster, Connaught, and Munster, and that her surname was an anagram of “Westerna”, which meant “western land”, implicitly reaffirmed that the beautiful young redhead Lucy of the Western Land symbolized Ireland.
+Thus, the fact that Westenra returned to undead life to haunt and feed on the living before she was staked through the heart and her head cut off to end her vampiric existence not only evoked the bitter and nightmarish ghosts of the Great Famine that haunted Ireland to this day, but also implied the hope of Stoker that he could symbolically exorcise those starving ghosts from Ireland with Dracula.

 An implicit Stoker addressing intent that continued after Bloom left Daly’s and wandered into Barney Kiernan’s pub.
-For a citizen sippin’ in the pub by the name of Giltrap had a huge, nasty, and beastly dog named Garryowen that eventually chased Bloom out of his pub and down the street, a bad tempered dog that evoked the equally huge, nasty, and beastly black dog that leapt out of the corpse strewn and ragged sailed coffin filled ship, a coffin ship that evoked the notorious sailing ships quickly and despairingly called coffin ships that were filled with the corpses of Irish citizens who had tried to flee the Great Famine in Ireland by sailing to North America but died on the way, that brought Count Dracula to England and slammed into the southern coast of the island nation at the head of a huge, howling, and lightning filled storm of the century.
-An implicit Dracula addressing intent that also continued in the next segment, which found Bloom hiding at Sandymount beach where he had fled the demon dog and standing in the gathering twilight as the land of evening approached staring with his usual tragicomic and vampiric intensity at a pretty young maid named Gerty MacDowell, who ironically but fittingly was the lame teenaged granddaughter of “grandpapa” Giltrap, owner of the “…lovely dog Garryowen that almost talked, it was so human” [Joyce 458].
+For a citizen sippin’ in the pub by the name of Giltrap had a huge, nasty, and beastly dog named Garryowen that eventually chased Bloom out of his pub and down the street, a bad tempered dog that evoked the equally huge, nasty, and beastly black dog that leapt out of the corpse strewn and ragged sailed coffin filled ship, a coffin ship that again evoked the notorious sailing ships quickly and despairingly called coffin ships that were filled with the corpses of Irish citizens who had tried to flee the Great Famine in Ireland by sailing to North America but died on the way, that brought Count Dracula to England and slammed into the southern coast of the island nation at the head of a huge, howling, and lightning filled storm of the century.
+An implicit Dracula addressing intent that also continued in the next segment, which was as flowery, melodramatic, and romantic as parts of the Stoker novel, and which found Bloom hiding at Sandymount beach where he had fled the demon dog and standing in the gathering twilight as the land of evening approached staring with his usual tragicomic and vampiric intensity at a pretty young maid named Gerty MacDowell, who ironically but fittingly was the lame teenaged granddaughter of “grandpapa” Giltrap, owner of the “…lovely dog Garryowen that almost talked, it was so human” [Joyce 458].

 For as Count Bloomula stared wistfully, “…a bat flew forth from the ivied belfry [of a nearby church] through the dusk, hither, thither, with a tiny lost cry” [Joyce 473].
 A small bat later fittingly noticed by Bloom itself after his voyeuristic encounter with flirty Gerty, a wistful flirtation from afar “…that was their secret, only theirs, alone in the hiding twilight and there was none to know or tell save the little bat that flew so softly through the evening to and fro and little bats don’t tell” [Joyce 478].
 A small and solitary bat so completely lacking in ominous menace that even Count Bloomula, when he noticed it again later, thought “…no harm in him” [Joyce 498].
 An ironic thought, indeed, given that Stoker insisted in Dracula that some bats transformed into the vampire Dracula and that in the next segment, set fully in evening lands in the National Maternity Hospital in Dublin pondering the overlong birth labours of one Mina Harker evoking Mrs. Mina Purefoy, a drunk Dedalus exuberantly expounded on the theories people had used for centuries to explain pregnancy and spoke “…of bigness wrought by wind of seeds of brightness or by potency of vampires mouth to mouth or, as Virgilius saith, by the influence of the occident or by the reek of moonflower” [Joyce 509].